 - you do not have any other symptoms

 - you're not sure if it's blood

-Postmenopausal bleeding isn't usually serious, but can be a sign of cancer.
+Postmenopausal bleeding is not usually serious, but can be a sign of cancer.
 Cancer is easier to treat if it's found early.

 What happens at your GP appointment

-Your GP should refer you to hospital or a special postmenopausal bleeding clinic for further tests.
+If you have postmenopausal bleeding, a GP should refer you to hospital or a special postmenopausal bleeding clinic.

-If you're over 55, you shouldn't have to wait more than 2 weeks to see a specialist.
-If you're under 55, you may have to wait longer.
+You should not have to wait more than 2 weeks to see a specialist.

 What happens at your hospital or clinic appointment